VRCWizard/TTS-Voice-Wizard/README.md

 ![AppMain](https://user-images.githubusercontent.com/101527472/158492198-deabcf22-e5a7-4b7c-a12a-b741897e8d83.jpg)

 # Getting Started
-Download the latest version from releases and run the .exe file <br />
+Download the latest version from releases and run the .exe file (recommended to use latest release, not pre-release) <br />
 https://github.com/VRCWizard/TTS-Voice-Wizard/releases <br />

 It may ask you to install missing framework for .Net